-The Giant Schnauzer has a dense wiry coat that requires brushing at least one a week.
+The Giant Schnauzer has a dense, wiry coat that requires brushing at least once a week.
 Their coats will also need to be stripped and clipped regularly.

-Giant Schnauzers have been used as police dogs, detection dogs, search and rescue dogs and much more.
+Giant Schnauzers have been used as police dogs, detection dogs, search and rescue dogs, and much more.
 They like to work, so bear this in mind when considering whether they will fit in with your lifestyle.
 They are described as reserved, energetic, and bold.
 More commonly seen as Miniature schnauzer, these dogs are magnificent in their giant form.

 - Height: 25.5 – 31.5 inches (65-80cms)

 The Komondor’s coat is corded, resembling a mop head, and is around 20-27cm long.
 The mature coat is formed from the soft undercoat and the rougher outer-coat.
 The cords will need to be separated regularly to stop them from becoming matted.